gaotian52/cegwas2-nf/README.md

 | ECA250 | 34.096 | 23.1 |

 #### Required mapping parameters
 * `--p3d` - This determines what type of kinship correction to perform prior to mapping. `TRUE` corresponds to the EMMAx method and `FALSE` corresponds to the slower EMMA method.
 We recommend running with `--p3d=TRUE` to make sure all files of the required files are present and in the proper format, then run with `--p3d=FALSE` for a more exact mapping.
+Default: FALSE.

 * `--sthresh` - This determines the signficance threshold required for performing post-mapping analysis of a QTL. `BF` corresponds to Bonferroni correction, `EIGEN` corresponds to correcting for the number of independent markers in your data set, and `user-specified` corresponds to a user-defined threshold, where you replace user-specified with a number.
 For example `--sthresh=4` will set the threshold to a `-log10(p)` value of 4.
 We recommend using the strict `BF` correction as a first pass to see what the resulting data looks like.
 If the pipeline stops at the `summarize_maps` process, no significant QTL were discovered with the input threshold.
 You might want to consider lowering the threshold if this occurs.